sergueik/springboot_study/basic-angular-springboot/README.md

 ### Info

-This directory contains eplica of
+This directory contains replica of
    [sample app AngularJS and Spring Boot service](https://github.com/nagypeter/angularjs-springboot-CreditScoreApp) to convert into poller skeleton with minimal fix added to make runnable and not fail with `net::ERR_NAME_NOT_RESOLVED`) combined with code from [sample server polling in angularJS done right](https://blog.guya.net/2016/08/08/simple-server-polling-in-angularjs-done-right/)